-@2023 Wendy Scheuring (Human Writer) 5.16.2023
+5.8.2024, Revised. @2023 Wendy Scheuring (Human Writer) 5.16.2023

-Since late last year, many people (some writers, most not) have become mesmerized by the abilities of Chat GPT to write something for them, or at very least, come up with ideas which they can patch up and improve upon later.
+Since late 2022, many people (some writers, most not) have become mesmerized by the abilities of Chat GPT to write something for them, or at very least, come up with ideas which they can patch up and improve upon later.
 They ask the app to write them a story, content, or even a book and they get a very quick, grammatically correct copy albeit writing that is severely lacking in flavor and creativity.

-My concern is that people will stop being able to think for themselves and ask a machine to think for them, which they are already doing without thinking of the consequences.
+While this seems novel and fun, my concern is that people will stop being able to think for themselves and ask a machine to think for them, which they are already doing without thinking of the consequences.

-I learned this by being active on a variety of discussion boards where people are thrilled to be using Chat GPT because it helps them come up with ideas, which they doctor up later on.
+I learned this by being active on a variety of discussion boards where people are thrilled to be using Chat GPT because it helps them come up with ideas, which they edit later on.
 They check facts.
 They improve the language.
 They try to change the wording so that the piece reflects their style.
 But, the writing lacks their personality.

+Why are they doing so?
 Is this a good idea?

 If you’re curious and would like to see what Chat GPT can do for you.
 Why not?
 Just know, however, that anything and everything you tell Chat GPT will no longer be kept under wraps.
 Telling ChatGPT is like telling your nosy next door neighbor your story idea and then asking them not to tell anyone.
 It’s a secret, right?
 Well, once you “tell” ChatGPT your story, the cat’s out of the bag.
 It’s now part of the collective and anyone can have access to your ideas.